 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
 Currently, Prairie Lakes has one item, deferred pension outflows, that qualifies for reporting in this category.
-These outflows consist of pension plan contributions paid subsequent to the measurement date and also the differences between projected and actual earnings on pension plan investments.
+These outflows consist of pension plan contributions paid subsequent to the measurement date, changes in actuarial assumptions, changes in proportionate share, and also the differences between projected and actual earnings on pension plan investments and, accordingly, are reported only in the statement of net position.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Currently, Prairie Lakes has one item, deferred pension inflows, that qualifies for reporting in this category.
-These inflows consist of differences between expected and actual pension plan economic experience and also pension plan changes in proportionate share.
+These inflows consist of differences between expected and actual pension plan economic experience and, accordingly, are reported only in the statement of net position.